Oriole Park (V): Terrapin Park

 A third major league, called the Federal League, began play in 1914, challenging established baseball clubs in several major league cities, as well as some of the larger minor league cities, of which Baltimore was one.

 Although the Federal League folded after the 1915 season, the league had a profound impact on the sport of baseball, much of that impact centered on Baltimore.

 The Terrapins, as the Baltimore Federal League club was called (a nickname associated with the University of Maryland since 1933), built their ballpark, Terrapin Park, on a wedge-shaped block bounded by 29th Street, York Road (later Greenmount Avenue), 30th Street, and the angling small alley-like Vineyard Lane (originally Gilmore Lane).

 The ballpark was located at 39°19′26″N 76°36′40″W. Home plate was toward the southwest corner, in the "vee" of the wedge-shaped block.
 The playing field was small by modern standards.
-The exact dimensions are not known with precision, but a Baltimore Sun item from May 2, 1935, indicates left field 290 ft, center field 412 ft (it was about 450 before the scoreboard was added), and right field 313 ft.
+The exact dimensions are not known with absolute precision, but a Baltimore Sun item from May 2, 1935, indicates left field 290 ft, center field 412 ft (it was about 450 before the scoreboard was added in 1923), and right field 313 ft.